H3-gg/25th-Anniversary-Champioships/eng/Regulations_of_the_Heroes_of_Might_and_Magic_III_XXV_Anniversary_Championship_tournament.md

 16. Participants are prohibited from excessively prolonging a Game and abusing the timer during battles.

+17. Participants are prohibited to use the `Bank` building (https://heroes.thelazy.net/index.php/Bank) in the `Factory` town in Championship Games.

 ## 4. Gameplay

 1. Parties should take place via the HotA Lobby available in the Heroes III.
 If HotA Lobby is not available, Game can be played via Hamachi or Game Ranger.